 Reportable Bullion & Cash Transactions

-The question of what is reportable when buying or selling precious metals is the most popular of all investor questions today at California Numismatic Investments GoldDealer.com And as you can tell by the title this commentary is our third revision at understanding what the government had in mind when “reporting” came up on the radar screen more than 30 years ago.
+The question of what is reportable when buying or selling precious metals is the most popular of all investor questions today at California Numismatic Investments (GoldDealer.com).
+And this commentary is our third revision at understanding what the government had in mind when “reporting” came up on the radar screen more than 30 years ago.

-And with mistrust of government reaching new highs these famous reporting rules become more important for two new reasons:
+And with mistrust of government reaching new highs these rules become more important for two new reasons:

 First, the majority of Americans are looking for simple privacy and not trying to skirt the currency reporting laws.
 Gold has always been the most private investment and the use of “no-name” invoices and cash in smaller amounts is popular and legal.
 The quest for privacy is responsible for books like How to Be Invisible: A Step-By-Step Guide To Protecting Your Assets, Your Identity, And Your Life by J.J.
 Luna.